 Brett McAlily was born in Baltimore Maryland in the year of 1964.
 Mr. McAlily is a product of The Baltimore City Public Schools System.
 Being educated in the Baltimore City Public School System, afforded him the opportunity to understand what it means “To do what he must do, in order for him to do what he wanted to do”.
 Throughout his professional career, he has held numerous positions in the Information Technology field.
 Upon graduation from college, he took the position of Director of Admissions at the Maryland Institute of Technology for two years.
 This opportunity of technology experience continued when he acquired a position in the Data Security Field with UPS.
 He held this position for approximately ten years prior to the conception of his first technology company.
 (Talrecom Technology) This company focused on networking and database management.
 He also concentrated on training, with regard to Microsoft Office Products.
 A host of ventures were encountered while pursuing his dream of owning and operating the largest Technology Company on the east coast.
 This dream became a reality when the idea of Devnix Data Management was introduced.
 With background including Data Base Management, Data Security, Program Encryption, and Network Security, he knew that this was the opportunity for him.
 He joined forces again with Alexis J. Coates and Jevon Spivey to form the company known as Devnix.
 As a business owner and partner of this organization his role was to review and write contracts.
 Mr. McAlily was also responsible for the day to day operations within the organization.
 This responsibility included assuring that the company and all of its employees were in compliance with regard to federal and state guidelines.
 This is not limited to but also included the Human Resource aspect of the business.
 These compliance and contract issues required attention to detail and professional advice.
 His current business venture is a conglomerate of the services that he has been providing to his customers over the past ten years.
 B.E.M.
 Enterprises LLC is a consulting and information assurance organization.
 This company was founded and based upon the needs of today’s technology groups with regard to data security and network infrastructure.
 Meeting today’s stringent needs for technology is what keeps him going.
 He can truly say that his previous work experience in Corporate America, has prepared him for many of life’s challenges.

-Richard P. Barth is Dean, School of Social Work, at the University of Maryland.
+Richard P. Barth is the former Dean, School of Social Work, at the University of Maryland.
 He has served as the Frank A. Daniels Distinguished Professor at the School of Social Work at the University of North Carolina at Chapel Hill (1998-2006).
 He was previously the Hutto Patterson Professor, School of Social Welfare, University of California at Berkeley (1992-1998).
 His AB, MSW, and PHD are from Brown University and UC Berkeley, respectively.
 His 10 books (all co-authored except the first) include Social and Cognitive Treatment of Children and Adolescents (1986), Preventing Adolescent Abuse (1992), From Child Abuse to Permanency Planning: Pathways Through Child Welfare Services (1992), Families Living with Drugs and HIV (1993), The Tender Years: Toward Developmentally-Sensitive Child Welfare Services (1998), The Child Welfare Challenge (1992, 2000), and Beyond Common Sense: Child Welfare, Child-Well-Being, and the Evidence for Policy Reform (2006).
 He has also authored more than 170 book chapters and articles.
 His research articles have been cited more than 1000 times, among the highest citation rates in social work.
 He was the 1986 winner of the Frank Breul Prize for Excellence in Child Welfare Scholarship from the University of Chicago; a Fulbright Scholar in 1990 and 2006; the 1998 recipient of the Presidential Award for Excellence in Research from the National Association of Social Workers; the 2005 winner of the Flynn Prize for Research; and the 2007 winner of the Peter Forsythe Award for Child Welfare Leadership from the American Public Human Services Association.
 He has directed more than 40 studies and, most recently, served as Co-Principal Investigator of the National Survey of Child and Adolescent Well-Being, the first national study of child welfare services in the US.
 He has served as a lecturer and consultant to the Swedish Board of Health and Social Services; the U.S. Children’s Bureau; the states of California, Washington, North Carolina, Connecticut, and Minnesota; and many universities.
 He has testified before Congressional and state government sub-committees.
 He has served on many editorial boards including Social Work, Research on Social Work Practice, Adoption Quarterly, Social Service Review, Social Work in Education, and the International Journal of Social Welfare.
 He served on the Board of the Society for Social Work Research from 2002-2006.
 He has also served on the boards of numerous child serving agencies, including the Whittaker School, Adopt a Special Kid, and San Francisco County’s Teenage Fatherhood Program.
 He has been a foster parent and is an adoptive parent.
 He remains an active researcher, currently involved with two federally funded projects--to create a standardized national format for adoption home studies, to maximize referrals of abused and neglected children to early intervention services.

 Additional Board Members